Skip to main content

 • You can view your usage in Settings → Plan.

-To avoid surprise costs, we recommend proactively managing your storage and user count ahead of your renewal date.
+To avoid surprise costs, we recommend proactively managing your storage and user count ahead of your renewal date.- Monitor your storage usage regularly to ensure it stays within your plan’s limits.

 Check your renewal invoice for line items that reference the following: